 Scaling for Progress

-Successfully implementing remote concurrent PCB design traditionally required addressing the following:
+Successfully implementing remote team-based PCB design traditionally required addressing the following:

 - Network security access from remote IP locations.

 - Network and internet latency when accessing the same design at the same time.